-“The BRZ was created with the idea of being the first digital asset backed by a currency of an emerging country, in this case the Brazilian real.
-Our vision is in line with the international movement of countries such as China, that have understood the importance of having national currencies reflected, in a way, on the blockchain.
-The digitization of the economy is inevitable”, says Thiago Cesar, CEO of Transfero Swiss
+“The BRZ was created with the idea of being the first digital asset-backed by a currency of an emerging country, in this case, the Brazilian real.
+Our vision is in line with the international movement of countries, such as China, that have understood the importance of having national currencies reflected, in a certain way, on the blockchain.
+The digitalization of the economy is inevitable”, says Thiago Cesar, CEO of Transfero Swiss.

-December 2019 had the highest trading volume of BRZ, about US$ 30 million.
-The main BRZ traders are individuals and legal entities operating between various brokers in the cryptocurrency market.
-For example, people who move resources between exchanges to invest in a particular cryptoasset or hedge against bitcoin price volatility in times of increased market jitters.
-Most of the holders – about 90% – are from Brazilian investors.
+The main traders in BRZ are individuals and companies that trade between various brokers in the cryptocurrency market.
+For example, people who move funds between exchanges to invest in a particular crypto-asset or hedge against bitcoin price volatility in times of increased market jitters.
+Most of the holders – about 90% – are Brazilian investors.

-The Regulatory Resolution of the Internal Revenue Service number 1.888/2019 provides that Brazilian cryptocurrency exchanges report all transactions above R$30.000,00 in the period of one month carried out on their platforms.
-In addition, individuals and legal entities that carry out transactions without intermediary of brokers or in firms located abroad also need to provide the same information to the IRS whenever those transactions exceed that value.
+Federal Revenue Normative Instruction number 1.888/2019 provides that Brazilian cryptocurrency exchanges must report all transactions above R$30.000,00 in one month performed on their platforms.
+Besides, individuals and legal entities that conduct transactions without the intermediation of brokers or in firms established abroad also need to provide this information to the IRS whenever they exceed that amount.

-Stablecoins allow access to the cryptocurrency market without exposing themselves to bitcoin
+Stablecoins allow you to access the cryptocurrency market without being exposed to bitcoin

-Stablecoins are cryptocurrencies that follow the value of some sovereign currency, such as dollar, euro or yuan.
-The holder of a token can either exchange it for traditional money on selected exchanges or trade it against other pairs of digital assets, the main being the bitcoin.
-The main advantage of a stablecoing pegged to the real is the possibility of accessing the international cryptoassets market without exposing to the short-term volatility of the bitcoin.
+Stablecoins are cryptocurrencies that follow some sovereign currency’s value, such as the dollar, euro, or yuan.
+A token holder can either exchange it for traditional money on selected exchanges or trade it against other digital asset pairs, the main one being bitcoin.
+The main advantage of a real-backed stablecoin is the possibility of accessing the international crypto-asset market without being exposed to bitcoin’s short-term volatility.

-The BRZ maintains audited reserves equivalent to the volume of tokens issued in government securities denominated in Reais, which allows the value of each token to be R$ 1.
-These reserves are reported in the BRZ Transparency Portal, which also includes transaction volumes, the number of wallets holding the asset, tokens in treasury and circulation, and assets in reserves, among other information.
-The token price is kept stable by the market agents’ own performance, based on these reserves.
+The BRZ keeps audited reserves equivalent to the volume of tokens issued in government bonds denominated in reais, which allows the value of each token to be R$ 1.
+These reserves are informed on the BRZ’s Transparency Portal, which also shows the transaction volumes, the number of wallets that hold the asset, tokens in treasury and circulation, and assets in reserves, among other information.
+The token price is kept stable by the very performance of market agents based on these reserves.
 The token is listed on exchanges located in Brazil, Europe, China, and the United States.